 For funding purposes, the funded status of the Canadian pension plans is calculated to determine the required level of contributions using going-concern and solvency scenarios as prescribed under pension legislation and subject to guidance issued by the Canadian Institute of Actuaries.
 Adverse changes with respect to pension plan returns and the level of interest rates from the date of the last actuarial valuations as well as changes to existing federal pension legislation may significantly impact future pension contributions and have a material adverse effect on the funded status of the plans and the Company's results of operations.
 The Company's funding requirements are determined upon completion of actuarial valuations which are required on an annual basis for all Canadian plans, or when deemed appropriate by the OSFI.
-The next actuarial valuation for funding purposes for the Company's Canadian pension plans, based on a valuation date of December 31, 2012, will be performed and filed by June 2013 and is expected to identify a going-concern surplus of approximately \$1.4 billion and a solvency deficit of approximately \$2.0 billion calculated using the three-year average of the Company's hypothetical windup ratio in accordance with the Pension Benefit Standards Regulations, 1985.
+The actuarial valuations for funding purposes for the Company's Canadian pension plans, based on a valuation date of December 31, 2012, were filed in June 2013 and identified a going-concern surplus of approximately \$1.4 billion and a solvency deficit of approximately \$2.1 billion calculated using the three-year average of the Company's hypothetical wind-up ratio in accordance with the Pension Benefit Standards Regulations, 1985.
 Under Canadian legislation, the solvency deficit is required to be funded through special solvency payments, for which each annual amount is equal to one fifth of the solvency deficit, and is re-established at each valuation date.
 Actuarial valuations are also required annually for the Company's U.S. pension plans.

 In anticipation of its future funding requirements, the Company may occasionally make voluntary contributions in excess of the required contributions mainly to strengthen the financial position of its main pension plan, the CN Pension Plan.
-Voluntary contributions can be treated as a prepayment against the Company's required special solvency payments and as at March 31, 2013, the Company had approximately \$680 million of accumulated prepayments which remain available to offset future required solvency deficit payments.
-The Company has been advised by the OSFI that the 2012 voluntary contributions can be treated as a prepayment against its 2013 pension deficit funding requirements.
-In April 2013, the Company made a voluntary contribution of \$100 million to the CN Pension Plan, increasing the year to date pension contributions to \$201 million and its accumulated prepayments to approximately \$780 million.
-The Company expects to make total contributions in 2013 of approximately \$235 million for all the Company's pension plans and to apply approximately \$310 million from its accumulated prepayments to satisfy the remainder of its estimated 2013 required solvency deficit payment.
+The Company has been advised by the OSFI that voluntary contributions can be treated as a prepayment against the Company's required special solvency payments and as at June 30, 2013, the Company had approximately \$675 million of accumulated prepayments which remain available to offset future required solvency deficit payments.
+Pension contributions made in the first six months of 2013 and 2012 of \$210 million and \$558 million, respectively, mainly represent contributions to the Company's main pension plan, the CN Pension Plan and include voluntary contributions of \$100 million and \$450 million, respectively.
+The pension contributions also include contributions for the current service cost as determined under the Company's current actuarial valuations for funding purposes.
+The Company expects to make total contributions in 2013 of approximately \$235 million for all the Company's pension plans and to apply approximately \$205 million from its accumulated prepayments to satisfy the remainder of its estimated 2013 required solvency deficit payment.